 One Maryland hospital, PGHC, and one District of Columbia hospital, Howard University Hospital, experienced years of chronically low volume up to the time that the two applications under review were filed, well below 100 cases per year.
-For the last two years, with surgical support provided by UMMS, PGHC has built volume above the annual level of 100 cases and may be able to reach the target level within the next two years, if its recent pace can be maintained.
-George Washington University Hospital has typically been a low volume program, with annual caseloads between 150 and 200 cases.
-Like AAMC, these weaker programs would need to build market share primarily at the expense of MedStar, the dominant program in the region.
-It would appear that PGHC, which is also developing a replacement hospital to be owned and operated by UMMS, may be successful in reaching an acceptable level of use.
+For the last two years, with surgical support provided by UMMS, PGHC has built volume above the annual level of 100 cases and may be able to reach the 200 case target level within the next two years, if its recent pace can be maintained.
+Another District of Columbia hospital, George Washington University Hospital, has typically been a fairly low volume program, with annual caseloads between 150 and 200 cases.
+Like AAMC, these weaker programs need to build market share primarily at the expense of MedStar WHC, the dominant program in the region.
+It appears that PGHC, which is also developing a replacement hospital to be owned and operated by UMMS, may be successful in reaching an acceptable level of use.
 As with Suburban and WAH, the impact of AAMC on George Washington University is likely to be marginal and probably not strong enough to result in this program dropping below 100 cases.
-Howard University's case volume is so low that, as this standard suggests, it should not come into consideration in an analysis of impact that is part of considering the merits of a new program in or near the region.
+Howard University's cardiac surgery case volume is so low that this standard does not require the Commission to consider the impact of proposed new cardiac surgery services on this program.

-A program at BWMC also would not cause concern with respect to this standard for the two large Baltimore programs and the MedStar Washington Hospital Center program.
-As noted, the other Baltimore area programs that would be likely to see some shift of their case volume to a new program in north Anne Arundel County but recent caseloads have been strong enough to not raise major concerns with a drop below 200 cases being caused by implementation of a program at BWMC or at both BWMC and AAMC, for that matter.
-It seems likely that the impact on D.C. area programs of a program at BWMC will be milder than that resulting from an AAMC program.
+Like the proposed program at AAMC, the proposed program at BWMC also satisfies the impact standard.
+JHH and UMMC, and the MedStar Washington Hospital Center all have high volume programs.
+As noted, the other Baltimore area programs that would be likely to see some shift of their case volume to a new program in north Anne Arundel County have recent caseloads that are sufficiently strong that no hospital is likely to drop below 200 cardiac surgery cases as a result of the implementation of a program either at BWMC or at both BWMC and AAMC, for that matter.
+It seems likely that the impact of a program at BWMC would be milder on District of Columbia area programs than would a program at AAMC.